July 23, 2013, by Warren Pearce

 What’s behind the battle of received wisdoms?

 This is a guest essay by Ben Pile, a writer for Spiked Online and his own blog Climate Resistance.
+There is a response by Dana Nuccitelli from the Guardian’s Climate Consensus blog here.

 Andrew Neil’s interview with Ed Davey on the Sunday Politics show last week caused an eruption of comment.
 For sceptics, it was a refreshing change of scenery: a journalist at the BBC, a stronghold of environmental orthodoxy, challenging the Secretary of State for Energy and Climate Change, an office which is rarely held to account.
 But perhaps because of this, it upset many of a greener hue.